D.N.A. (Mario album): Commercial performance

-D.N.A. debuted at number 9 on the US Billboard 200 and number 2 on Top R&B/Hip-Hop Albums chart on the chart dated the week of October 13–20, 2009.
+D.N.A. debuted at number 9 on the US Billboard 200 and number 2 on Top R&B/Hip-Hop Albums chart selling 32,000 copies in its first week.

-Additionally the album has not had the warm reception at retail only selling 32,000 copies thus far according to Nielsen Soundscan.
-In fact in its second week on the chart, the album dropped thirty-one spots to number 40, further solidifying Mario's remarks.

 Mario commented on the sales to Billboard;

 "I can't say why I don't get my just due, but it only makes me hungrier," he says.
 "I want to continue challenging myself and making incredible music that will connect with fans around the world.
 I plan to keep creating a distinctive lane for myself.
-D.N.A., with the help of "Break Up," does just that."
+D.N.A., with the help of "Break Up," does just that.